 Property and Income Tax BillsProperty and Income Tax Bills

 Property taxes are another thing you’ll pay more for in the suburbs.
 In New York City, the effective tax rate is 1.677%, while in the suburbs, you’ll pay twice that or more.
-However, the silver lining is that if you live outside New York City, you won’t be paying city income taxes.
+However, the silver lining is that you won’t be paying city income taxes if you live outside New York City.
 The savings on this can be substantial, depending on your income and tax bracket.

 So Which is Better, Suburban Life, or City Life?So Which is Better, Suburban Life, or City Life?